Juenjie/CRBMG/README.md

 rho= np.ones(x_grid_size_s*y_grid_size_s*z_grid_size_s, dtype=np.float32)
 Jx, Jy, Jz = (np.ones(x_grid_size_s*y_grid_size_s*z_grid_size_s, dtype=np.float32) for _ in range(3))
 ```
-If we only save the data of E and B in the XOY plane
+If we only save the data of E and B in the XOY plane, the execution will be
 ```
 # This is for saving zero E and B, can be neglected if not used.
 Ex, Ey, Bx, By = (np.zeros(x_grid_size_s*y_grid_size_s*z_grid_size_s, dtype=np.float32) for _ in range(4))